Dean Ho, Ph.D. (Director, Project NDX)

 Ali Zarrinpar, M.D., Ph.D.
 (Director, Clinical Affairs)

 Dr. Zarrinpar received his M.D. and Ph.D. degrees at the University of California, San Francisco.
 He completed his residency in General Surgery and Fellowship in Transplantation and Hepatobiliary Surgery at UCLA.
-He is currently an Assistant Professor in the Department of Surgery, Division of Liver and Pancreas Transplantation, and the Dumont-UCLA Liver Transplant and Cancer Center.
-He is also a member of the Jonsson Comprehensive Cancer Center.
+He is an Associate Professor of Transplantation Surgery at the University of Florida.
+He was previously an Assistant Professor in the Department of Surgery, Division of Liver and Pancreas Transplantation, and the Dumont-UCLA Liver Transplant and Cancer Center.
+He was also a member of the Jonsson Comprehensive Cancer Center.
 He has led numerous clinical trials pertaining to liver transplantation as well as the assessment of novel therapies for patients with liver disease and liver cancer.
-Dr. Zarrinpar is currently the Director of the Liver Transplant Ischemia/Reperfusion Tissue and Blood Repository and Liver Tissue Bank.

 Eiji Osawa, Ph.D.
 (Director, Chemistry and Materials Science)